basu0001/first-pr-Hacktoberfest--2019/README.md

 ``git checkout -b <add-your-new-branch-name>
 ``
+write the branch name without brackets.

 # Make necessary changes and commit those changes
-Go to just_add folder.
+Go to ``freshers`` folder.
 In the  ``contributor_list.md ``  add your name and git account.
-Then move into json folder open the  ``gitcommands.json ``  file and write and of the git commad you understood and describe it in one line.
+Then move into json folder open the  ``gitcommands.json ``  file and write any git commad you understood and describe it in one line.
-After necessary changes are made save them.
+After necessary changes are made save them and in terminal type ``git status``.
+Now you need to add them.
+``git add freshers
+``
+cause the folder you edited is named as freshers.
 If you go to the project directory and execute the command git status, you'll see there are changes.

 ``git commit -m "Briefly explain what you did"